How To Get A Japanese Phone Number: A Guide For Foreigners

 Sakura Mobile operates under Docomo, which is one of Japan’s largest and most reliable networks.

-With only two plans plus a ¥5,500 activation fee, their services might be a bit pricey.
+With only three plans plus a ¥5,500 activation fee, their services might be a bit pricey.
 But if you travel a lot or are a regular data usage user, then Sakura Mobile's plan might be for you.
 Plus if you are a student, you will get a discount.

 Additionally, they have English support and accept credit cards outside of Japan.